 It is important you know exactly what you are signing up for.
 We have put together some overseas volunteering questions to guide you when researching overseas volunteering opportunities to help you make an informed choice.

-Make sure you take time to do your research, ask questions and get recommendations before signing up to anything, handing over any money or leaving the country.For the organisation that you are interested in volunteering with, we strongly suggest you consider the following:
+Make sure you take time to do your research, ask questions and get recommendations before signing up to anything, handing over any money or leaving the country.For the organisation that you are interested in volunteering with, we strongly suggest you consider:

 We also recommend that you read the advice given by Ethical Volunteering.